 To join the Multilateral e-AWB Agreement, follow the process below:

-2. Enter the required information in the Airline Submission Form, then print and sign
+2. Enter the required information in the Airline Submission Form (under signatory details, leave the signature and date fields blank)

-3. Send the signed Airline Submission Form to:
+3. Send the completed Airline Submission Form to firstname.lastname@example.org

 If you have any questions, please see FAQ section or contact IATA Cargo at email@example.com